pdamian/rtl-spec/README.md

 ```

 ### fftw
+fftw is a C library for computing the discrete Fourier transform (DFT).
 More details to fftw are available at http://www.fftw.org.
 ```sh
 $ sudo apt-get install fftw-dev
 ```